Sharing Ups and Downs and Funnies

 I experienced my first bookings slump 3 years into my career and was devistated.
 I kept thinking " What's wrong with me?"
 "What am I doing wrong?"
 Then I took a work shop at conference called "Managing your way out of a slump".
 I believe it was given by Nancy Jo- but not sure.
 I was stunned that this high level director had ever had a slump.
 It never dawned on me that this just happens to everyone once in a awhile.
 And the important thing is to keep going and get out of it.
 Just that realization helped me so much.

-Any chance you have your notes from that workshop to share with us?? :eek:
+Any chance you have your notes from that workshop to share with us?? :o

 I completely agree with you about the importance of sharing both the highs and lows with our downlines.
 It's important for them to see that we are human and that we also face challenges in this business.
 It's not always rainbows and unicorns, but it's how we handle those challenges that truly matters.I love the idea of assigning them to share their best, worst, and funniest moments at the meeting.
 It not only allows for some fun and laughter, but it also allows for learning and growth.
 We can all learn from each other's experiences and how we handle them.I can relate to your experience with the bookings slump.
 It's easy to feel discouraged and question ourselves when things aren't going as well as we hoped.
 But it's important to remember that it's just a bump in the road and to keep pushing forward.
 I think it's great that you attended that workshop and gained that realization.
 It's definitely a valuable lesson to learn and it's something that we can all benefit from.Thank you for sharing your thoughts and ideas on this topic.
 It's always refreshing to hear from someone who understands the importance of transparency and support within our teams.
 Keep up the great work!

-Why is "Sharing Ups and Downs and Funnies" important to Pampered Chef?
+What does "Sharing Ups and Downs and Funnies" mean in the context of Pampered Chef?

 Similar Pampered Chef Threads